-Tutor Elisar Cabrera have between them watched and evaluated hundreds of web series and produced their own scripted series.
+Tutor Elisar Cabrera has watched and evaluated hundreds of web series and produced his own scripted series.

 This day-long class will show you how to hone your idea and plan your web series BEFORE you actually write and produce it.

 Elisar was brilliant at the weekend.
 Absolutely on the money.
 I'm completely re-energised and feel really welcomed into the web series community.

 Although the course will focus on scripted web series, we will give an overview of the different types of web series that are being made, from vlogging to sketch comedy to continuous narrative and episodic dramas.

 What you will learn:

 - researching your audience and targeting your niche;

 - why its important to come up with something uniquely made for the web.
 Your web series should not be your failed TV pilot or rejected feature script;